 Let’s admit it, we’re now in one of photography’s seasonal doldrums.
 Fall foliage is over, the trees are bare and snow has not hit much of the area, at least not in the mid-Atlantic, USA, region.
 This is the perfect time for checking out new equipment, innovative techniques, even changes in attitude toward whatever area of photography you have up to now avoided.
 In my sporadic “Homework” series (use the search box to find others), I’d like to add the perfect assignment for that rainy Saturday morning.

-Manipulating depth of field is an important tool in your photographic toolbox.
+Depth of FieldI refuse to get into a discussion over the fact that there is no such thing as Depth-of-Field (DOF).
+We all have a notion of what it means, so physics definitions just don’t apply in this blog.
+Manipulating DOF is an important tool in your photographic toolbox.
 Some photographers have a hard time visioning its effects when they are actually in the field photographing.
-Most photographers, if they use bracketing at all, will bracket up and down a stop to get the correct exposure, but how many of you also bracket to experiment with depth of field?
+Most photographers, if they use bracketing at all, will bracket up and down a stop to get the correct exposure, but how many of you also bracket to experiment with DOF?

 Again, on a snowy or rainy day, take out your camera and mount it on a tripod.
 You can do this with a hand-held camera, but it works better using a tripod.
 Get a yardstick or a tape measure and lay it out on a table.
 Now stand up a folded playing card (actually, almost any object will do) at the zero point and a couple of inches left or right of the ruler.
 Take 4 or 5 other cards and place them at 3-inch intervals behind the first card, staggering them closer and closer to the ruler.